AgentMC/Sao20/Translate/En/Part9.md

 The other one agreed solely by moving her eyes.

-Integrity Knight Linel Synthesis Twenty-Eight and her fellow Fizel Synthesis Twenty-Nine were the main characters of a story of how they tried to paralyze Kirito and Yujio and get them kill by poison sword.
+Integrity Knight Linel Synthesis Twenty-Eight and her fellow Fizel Synthesis Twenty-Nine were the main characters of a story of how they tried to paralyze Kirito and Yujio and get them killed by poison sword.
 Despite being reliable senior knights, they used to share knowledge somewhat different from the other knights, and probably that was the source from which Tiese may have learned about poison sword.

 Hardly moving the lips that just got barely relieved from paralysis, Ronye whispered:

-"Tiese...... that Minion, do not kill.
+"Tiese...... that minions, do not kill.
 Need to save the goblins-san."

 "......
 Got it."

 Tiese nodded deeply and glanced at the broken window:

-"But it is impossible to dissolve three Minion bodies with light-element art.
+"But it is impossible to dissolve three minion bodies with light-element art.
 As soon as Ronye can move, we will escape from here."

 "……but……"

-Emperor and minion may disappear if Ronye and she escape.
-Minion can fly in the sky even if it cannot go downstairs to the dungeon.
+Emperor and the minions may disappear if Ronye and herself escape.
+Minions can fly in the sky even if they cannot go downstairs to the dungeon.
 Tracking is impossible without a dragon.

 "I know, but we have no choice."